-No matter how careful you can be, sometimes a dental emergency sometimes causing severe tooth pain happens in Austin and when it does, it’s pretty scary!
-There are some things you can do to take care of the dental emergency on your own.
-However, emergency dentistry doctor Dr. Scaff and his caring, well-trained team are ready to help if you need assistance in the Round Rock or Austin area.
+No matter how careful you can be, sometimes a dental emergency happens.
+When it does, it’s pretty scary!
+Emergency dentistry doctor Dr. Scaff and our caring, well-trained team are ready to help if you need assistance in the Round Rock or Austin area.

-If a dental emergency happens and you are suffering with tooth pain and perhaps more, it’s best to let our emergency dentistry team near Cedar Park take care of it.
+If you have a dental emergency or are suffering tooth pain, it’s best to let our emergency dentistry team near Cedar Park take care of it.

 The Solution To Tooth Pain In Austin

-Soft Tissue Injuries — Injuries to gums, cheeks, lips, and the tongue, called soft tissue, can bleed heavily even if it feels like the injury wasn’t that severe.
-The reason they bleed so much is because that type of tissue contains a great deal of blood flow.
+Injuries to gums, cheeks, lips, or tongue are all considered soft-tissue injuries.
+They can bleed heavily, even if it feels as if the injury wasn’t severe.
+The reason they bleed so much is because that type of soft tissue contains a great deal of blood flow.